chrisumphlett/zoomr/cran-comments.md

 ## R CMD check results

 * On `devtools::check()`: 0 errors √ | 0 warning x | 0 notes √
-* On `devtools::check_rhub()` there is a NOTE I haven't seen before, and which others online are dismissing.
-This occur ONLY on Fedora Linux (R-hub): `checking HTML version of manual ...
-NOTE Skipping checking HTML validation: no command 'tidy' found.`

 ## No reverse dependencies